system76/tech-docs/src/models/launch_1/customization.md

 ![Launch ports](./img/launch-ports.png)

 Using either the USB-C to USB-C cable or the USB-A to USB-C cable, connect to your computer via your Launch's center USB type C port.
 Due to the directionality of USB, your Launch will only work when connected to your computer via the center port.
-Launch should now be ready to type on, and the USB ports on the back are ready to connect devices to.
+Launch is now ready to type on, and the USB ports on the back are ready to connect devices to.

 ## Removing and Installing Keycaps

 Launch uses only three sizes of uniform profile keycaps, which allows for a high degree of customization.
 Any two keycaps of the same size can be swapped on the keyboard, and several extras are included in the box.

+**Tools required:** Keycap puller
+**Time estimate:** 20 minutes (to replace all keycaps)
+**Difficulty:** Easy <span style="color:green;">●</span>

 To remove a keycap, separate the two wire loops of the included keycap and switch removal tool and place them around two opposite corners of the keycap to be removed.
 Pull slowly but firmly on the keycap until it slides off the switch's stem.